nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf52/developing.rst

 FOTA in Bluetooth mesh
 ======================

+When performing a FOTA update when working with the Bluetooth mesh protocol, use one of the following DFU methods:

+* DFU over Bluetooth mesh using the Zephyr Bluetooth mesh DFU subsystem.
+  The specification that the Bluetooth mesh DFU subsystem is based on is not adopted yet, and therefore this feature should be used for experimental purposes only.
-To perform FOTA update when working with the Bluetooth mesh protocol, use point-to-point Device Firmware Update (DFU) over Bluetooth Low Energy as described in `FOTA over Bluetooth Low Energy`_ above.
+* Point-to-point DFU over Bluetooth Low Energy as described in `FOTA over Bluetooth Low Energy`_ above.

-See also :ref:`ug_bt_mesh_fota` for more details about FOTA in Bluetooth mesh.
+For more information about both methods, see :ref:`ug_bt_mesh_fota`.

 .. fota_upgrades_bt_mesh_end